CompuCell3D/CompuCell3DDevelopersManual/docs/potts.rst

 		}
 	};

-Each class that is responsible for calculating a change in the overall system energy due to a proposed pixel copy has to inherit ``EnergyFunction``.
+Each class that is responsible for calculating a **change in the overall system energy due to a proposed pixel copy** has to inherit ``EnergyFunction``.
 The key function that has to be reimplemented in the derived class is ``virtual double changeEnergy(const Point3D &pt, const CellG *newCell,const CellG *oldCell)``.
-After metropolis algorithm function picks candidate for pixel overwrite it will then call ``changeEnergy`` for every element of the ``energyFunctions`` vector defined in class ``Potts3D`` (see above).
+After Metropolis algorithm function picks candidate for pixel overwrite it will then call ``changeEnergy`` for every element of the ``energyFunctions`` vector defined in class ``Potts3D`` (see above).
 The ``pt`` argument is a reference to a location of a pixel (specified as simple object ``Point3D``) that would be overwritten as result of the pixel copy attempt.
 The ``newCell`` is pointer to a cell object that will occupy ``pt`` location of the ``cellField`` IF we accept pixel copy and the ``oldCell`` is a pointer to a cell that currently occupies lattice location ``pt``.

-in CompuCell3D users declare which energy functions they want to use in their simulation so that the number of energy function in the ``energyFunctions`` vector will vary depending on what users specify in the CC3DML or in Python.
+In CompuCell3D users declare which energy functions they want to use in their simulation so that the number of energy function in the ``energyFunctions`` vector will vary depending on what users specify in the CC3DML or in Python.

 Later we will present detailed information on how to implement energy function plugins.